 There are many ways to stand out at a trade show event, and live streaming is one of them.
 The best part is, you’re not just interacting with people at the show.
 You’re also engaging with people at home or in the office.

-If you’re looking for new ways to connect with your audience, we highly recommend live streaming from your booth.
+If you’re looking for new ways to connect with your audience, we highly recommend live streaming from your trade show booth.
 At IGE, we have experience with this technology and can help you build a custom exhibition booth that accommodates it.

 Below you’ll learn the reasons why you should add a live feed to your exhibit and how to make this happen.

 Benefits of Trade Show Live Streaming

 When you exhibit at an expo, many of your clients and prospects will be present.
 However, there are still many great people who are unable to attend the event due to budget constraints, scheduling conflicts and attendance caps.
 Rather than having these people forget about you, live streaming during a tradeshow makes your brand accessible.

 Thanks to live feeds, you can bring your trade show presence to someone’s living room or office desk.
 They can be part of the action, whether it’s watching you unveil a new product or showcasing your latest offers.
 People will appreciate this and develop stronger brand ties.

 Types of Content You Can Live Stream

 So, what type of content is best for live streaming at a trade show?
 Plenty!
 You can practically stream anything, but here are some of the most popular options: